NordicSemiconductor/npmx-zephyr/README.md

 If you want to create a custom application, refer to the following guidelines:
 - [npmx Github repository][npmx_repo] for API usage
-- [nPM1300 documentation][nPM1300_documentation] for the required setup configuration

 ## Directories
 ```